 We do not know for sure how CDCR is interpreting its credit rules in all of the different types of mixed-offense cases in which people are sentenced for a combination of violent and non-violent current offenses.
 15 CCR § 3043.2 says only that the various credit rates apply to someone who is "serving a sentence for" a violent felony or non-violent felony.
 The credit rules don't discuss mixed offense cases.
-The language of CDCR's rules is different than statutes that used to govern prison credits, and we don't know to what extent CDCR is or is not following the prior practices in mixed offense cases.
-Our best guesses after reviewing a few individual cases is that CDCRs current credit policies on mixed offense cases are:
+After reviewing some individual cases, we believe that CDCR's policies on mixed offense cases are:

-- consecutive determinate terms and enhancements: whole sentence is subject to violent felony credit rate (but not if all violent felony counts are stayed); - concurrent sentences: violent felony rate applies except in unusual case where person finishes serving violent-felony term and is serving only non-violent felony term; - indeterminate term consecutive to determinate term: each of these terms is considered separately for credit rate purposes; - in-prison offense consecutive to original term: each of these terms is considered separately for credit rate purposes.
+- consecutive determinate terms and enhancements: whole sentence is subject to violent felony credit rate (but not if all violent felony counts are stayed); - concurrent sentences: violent felony rate applies except when person has finished serving violent-felony term and is serving only non-violent felony term; - indeterminate term consecutive to determinate term: each of these terms is considered separately for credit rate purposes; - in-prison offense consecutive to original term: each of these terms is considered separately for credit rate purposes.